inganta23/citysearch/README.md

 ## Features

 - **City Suggestions**: Get city suggestions based on a search query and optional latitude and longitude.
 - **File Upload**: Upload a TSV (Tab-Separated Values) file containing city data to populate the application.
+The first line/row of the uploaded file must have "name", "lat" and "long" just like example file (cities_canada-usa.tsv).
 - **Scoring Mechanism**: The application uses a scoring system to rank city suggestions based on text relevance and proximity to provided coordinates.
 - **Error Handling**: Basic error handling for invalid inputs and file types.
 - **Swagger Documentation**: Swagger API documentation for easy testing and exploration of endpoints.